 I know you have a motorcycle.
-Let’s draw a parallel between the role of project manager and riding a motorcycle.
-What was / is more difficult?
+Let’s draw a parallel between the role of a project manager and riding a motorcycle.
+What was/is more difficult?

-The motorcycle came because in my 20s, I had dreamed about it for some time.
-And that’s because, being very young, I obviously didn’t have money for it, but I didn’t see buying it as a priority either.
+The motorcycle came because, in my 20s, I had dreamed about it for some time.
+And that’s because, being very young, I didn’t have money for it, but I didn’t see buying it as a priority either.

-I got the driving license for my motorcycle recently – somewhere at the beginning of October 2021.
+I got the driver’s license for my motorcycle recently – somewhere at the beginning of October 2021.

 Returning to the parallel:

-On the motorcycle, I am alone.
-Just me and the road ahead.
-I’m in control of choosing a path I know by heart or a completely new one.
-But this decision is only up to me, and I’m entirely responsible only for myself.
+On the motorcycle, I am alone. me and the road ahead.
+I’m in control of choosing a path I know by heart or a new one.
+But this decision is only up to me, and I’m entirely responsible.

-Things change in a project or company, and the path is not so predictable.
+Things change in a project or company, and the path is unpredictable.
 Many things and more people are involved.
 Programmers, testers, sales, technical, sales, etc.

 I think the difference between “wish” and passion comes into play.
-It’s harder in business, but being something I’m passionate about, I don’t feel the effort.
+It’s harder in business, but being something I’m passionate about was also great.
 It’s something that came naturally to me.
 On the motorcycle, it’s more about having fun once in a while…